SiyangCai/MRSimilarity/README.md

 ```

 ## Usage
-Using the main function `MR_similarity_analysis` generates causal estimates with scatterplot to initially visualise results from multiple selected methods.
-Test statistics, e.g. $\bar{F}$ statistics, $I^2$ statistics and MR-Egger intercept are provided to investigate potential dissimilarity due to bias.
+The main function `MR_similarity_analysis` generates causal estimates and a scatterplot to provide an initial visualisation of results obtained from multiple selected methods.
+Test statistics, including the $\bar{F}$ statistic, $I^2$ statistic, and MR-Egger intercept (p-value), are provided to investigate potential dissimilarity arising from weak instrument bias or horizontal pleiotropy.

-Similarity statistics are then applied on overall hypothesis that all methods are similar.
-Users are allowed to further investigation through pairwise or group-wise copmparisons if dissimilarity is found in overall hypothesis.
+Similarity statistics are then applied to test the overall hypothesis that all selected methods produce similar causal estimates.
+If dissimilarity is detected in the overall hypothesis, users can further investigate the source of variation through pairwise or group-wise comparisons between methods.

 An example of using the `MR_similarity_analysis` is demonstrated with a sample summary dataset as follow:

 ```